Cabbache/AssemblyMultiplication/README.md

 making an addition loop.

 ### Booting ###
-It is bootable, so it can be compiled with NASM to get a .bin to be written to a USB.
+It is bootable, so it can be assembled with NASM to get a .bin to be written to a USB.